ess-dive-workspace/essdive-csv-structure/csv_detailed_guide.md

 For timestamped data reported as intervals, specify the interval in the field name or in CSV Data Dictionary (CSV_dd).

-Temporal data using different data standards can be provided as a separate variable (i.e., in an adjacent field) but only in addition to UTC format or Local Standard Time.
+Temporal data using different data standards can be provided as a separate variable (i.e., in an adjacent column) but only in addition to UTC format or Local Standard Time.

 In cases where the entire file consists of temporal data collected at a single date and time, the date and time must be reported in the File-level Metadata.